-- Our systems which support safeguarding, including this safeguarding and child protection policy, the staff code of conduct, the role and identity of the designated safeguarding lead (DSL) and deputy designated safeguarding lead(s) (DDSL), the behaviour policy, the online safety policy (which includes the expectations, applicable roles and responsibilities in relation to filtering and monitoring) and the safeguarding response to children who go missing from education. - The early help assessment process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment. - The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play.
+- Our systems that support safeguarding, including this safeguarding & child protection policy, the staff code of conduct, the role and identity of the designated safeguarding lead (DSL), the behaviour policy, online safety policy and the safeguarding response to children who go missing from education - The early help assessment process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment - The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - The signs of different types of abuse, neglect and exploitation, including domestic and sexual abuse (including controlling and coercive behaviour, as well as parental conflict that is frequent, intense, and unresolved), as well as specific safeguarding issues, such as child-on-child abuse, grooming, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines) - New and emerging threats, including online harm, grooming, sexual exploitation, criminal exploitation, radicalisation, and the role of technology and social media in presenting harm - The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe - The fact that children can be at risk of harm inside and outside of their home, at school and online - The fact that children who are (or who are perceived to be) lesbian, gay, bisexual or gender questioning (LGBTQ+) can be targeted by other children - That a child and their family may be experiencing multiple needs at the same time

-- What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals. - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines). - The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe. - The fact that children can be at risk of harm inside and outside of their home, at school and online. - The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBTQ+) can be targeted by other children. - What to look for to identify children who need help or protection.
+· What to look for to identify children who need help or protection

-Section 15 and appendix 4 of this policy outline in more detail how staff are supported to do this.
+Section 16 and Appendix 4 of this policy outline in more detail how staff are supported to do this.

-5.2.
-The Designated Safeguarding Lead (DSL)
+5.2 The designated safeguarding lead (DSL)

 The DSL is a member of the senior leadership team.
-Our DSL is Ruth James -Headteacher The DSL takes lead responsibility for child protection and wider safeguarding in the school.
-This includes online safety, and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online.
+Our DSL is Mrs Ruth James, Headteacher.
+The DSL takes lead responsibility for child protection and wider safeguarding in the school.
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online.